Pre-Candidacy Field Experiences

 5. Do I need to attend the programs sent in the PCFE digest or can I attend other programs?

 No, you do not need to only attend the programs sent in the PCFE digest.
 As a biweekly email, the PCFE digest is to give you ideas and reminders about upcoming events that can be used to complete the requirements.
 You are encouraged to attend other events around campus/off-campus that meet the requirements.
 For example, in Section One: Understanding the Teaching Profession, one of the tasks is to attend a school board meeting.
 You can attend any school board meeting.
-For example, this can be a board meeting at Kutztown Area School District, Allentown School District, or your hometown school district.
+This can be a board meeting at Kutztown Area School District, Allentown School District, or your hometown school district.

 6. When interviewing a teacher, what types of questions should I ask?

 When interviewing a teacher, you want to ask questions that are going to help you understand what it's like to work as a secondary education teacher.
 Below are sample questions you can ask in your interview.

 - What inspired you to become a teacher?

 - What strengths do you have that have helped you in your teaching career?

 - How do you establish positive relationships with your students to build a sense of community within the classroom?

 7. During the classroom observation, should I take notes?